gradle/gradle/design-docs/publication-model.md

 5. Change legacy `MavenDeployer` to use `MavenResolver`.
 6. Remove Maven 2 as a dependency.
 7. Remove jarjar hacks from Maven 3 classes.

 ## Publish components in dependency order

+Ensure that when publishing multiple components to a given destination, that they are published in dependency order.

+## Validate publish credentials early in the build

+Fail fast when user-provided credentials are not valid.

+## Publish artifacts as late as possible in the build

+Schedule validation tasks before publication tasks, while still respecting task dependencies.

+## Publish components in dependency order